backdrop-contrib/menu_node/README.txt

 ----
 6. The {menu_node} Table

 The {menu_node} table is deliberately simple.
-It contains a dual primary-key and two columns:
+It contains a primary key and two columns:

   -- nid